moonglum/exogenesis/README.md

 * `rake down`: Remove everything installed by Exogenesis
 * `rake clean`: Run cleanup tasks

 It creates a beautiful output if you want it to (see Configuration).
-For a little [demonstration](http://ascii.io/a/2491) (a little updated) see this asciicast of my `rake install` running on my (already installed :wink:) system.
+For a little [demonstration](http://asciinema.org/a/2491) (a little updated) see this asciinema recording of my `rake install` running on my (already installed :wink:) system.

 **Please read the source code of this gem before you use it.
 I give no guarantee that this will not destroy your computer entirely.**